hectron/blog/_posts/2015-11-08-open-source-contribution.markdown

 overlooked; we live in a world where there is more data than we can hope to parse.
-Although technology is getting better at providing contextual data, I believe that having a person explain a topic is more valuable than having an algorithm provide hyperinformed suggestions.
+Although technology is getting better at providing contextual data, I believe that having a person explain a topic is more valuable than having an algorithm provide hyper informed suggestions.

-Once this became apparant, I decided to volunteer more around the community.
+Once this became apparent, I decided to volunteer more around the community.
 This led me to think of a few different ways of helping out.
 The following are a few that I came up with: